glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 Domain driven design has two distinct phases or aspects: Strategic and tactical.
 The goal of strategic DDD is to define the large-scale structure of the system.
 During the strategic phase, you are mapping out the business domain, defining bounded contexts for your domain models, and developing a ubiquitous language.

 Tactical DDD provides a set of design patterns that you can use to create the domain model.
 The patterns are applied within a single bounded context.
 In a microservices architecture, we are particularly interested in the entity and aggregate patterns.
 Applying these patterns will help us to identify natural boundaries for the services in our application.
 As a general principle, a microservice should be no smaller than an aggregate, and no larger than a bounded context.
 First, we'll review the tactical patterns, then we'll apply them to the Shipping bounded context in the drone delivery application.

 ## The patterns

 If you are already familiar with DDD, you can skip this section.
 The patterns are described in more detail in *Domain Driven Design* by Eric Evans (see chapters 5 &ndash; 6), and *Implementing Domain-Driven Design* by Vaughn Vernon.
 This section is only a summary of the patterns.

 **Entities**.
 An entity is an object with a unique identity that persists over time.
-For example, in a banking application, customer and savings account would be entities.
+For example, in a banking application, customers and accounts would be entities.

 - An entity has a unique identifier in the system, which can be used to look up or retrieve the entity.
 That doesn't mean the identifier is necessarily exposed to users.
 It could be a GUID or a primary key in a database.
-The identifier could be a composite key, especially for child entities.
+The identifier might be a composite key, especially for child entities.
 - The attributes of an entity may change over time.
 For example, a person's name or address might change, but they are still the same person.
 - An identity may span multiple bounded contexts, and may endure beyond the lifetime of the application.